carolFR13/hene-transmittance-study/README.md

 The optics package provided here can be installed by following the steps below:

-1. Clone this repository on your computer
+1. Clone this repository on your computer:
 > git clone https://github.com/carolFR13/hene-transmission-study.git
-2. From the new directory install the package from the terminal
+2. Go to the optical-package directory and install the package from the terminal:
 > pip install -e .

 Once installed, you can do the following: